JeschkeLab/DeerLab/docsrc/source/modelsref.rst

 .. rubric:: Phenomenological models

-This category comprises phenomenological models that represent various mathematical functions that are intended to mimick the background decay, without reference to a particular spatial distribution of spins.
+This category comprises phenomenological models that represent various mathematical functions that are intended to mimic the background decay, without reference to a particular spatial distribution of spins.
 The parameters of these models do no have direct physical meaning.

 .. autosummary::
   :toctree: _autosummary